Workbits-Fire/Super-to-do/README.md

 - Make sure you already have the npm installed on your computer
 - And finally run npm install to get all the dependencies we're using on this project.

-  If you have any questions, let us know. s.cavalcante@me.com
+  If you have any questions, please let us know. <br>
+  s.cavalcante@me.com